This is an introductory course in Employability (ICT). Learners will:

 The course includes a National Citizen Service programme, including a residential programme and social action project, which all learners are required to participate in.

-A minimum of five GCSEs at Grade E/2 including English Language.
+A minimum of five grade Es or 2s at GCSE, or equivalent subjects, including English Language.

 Upon satisfactory completion of this course, students can progress to level 2 ICT, if they have also achieved at least grade D/3 in GCSE Mathematics.